filiporestav/filiporestav.github.io/_posts/2025-04-16-building-a-multiclass-classifier-with-fastai.md

 4. Analyzed results with a confusion matrix and t-SNE visualization.

 ### Step 1: Collecting images
 I used the `duckduckgo_search` library to download images for each class.
-To ensure variety and generalization of the model, I searched for “photo,” “sun photo,” and “shade photo” (e.g. “dog photo,” “dog sun photo”).
+To ensure variety and generalization of the model, I searched for “photo,” “sun photo,” and “shade photo” (e.g. “dog photo”, “dog sun photo”).
 Here’s the code:

 ```python
 from duckduckgo_search import DDGS